A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated impressive capabilities in storing and recalling factual knowledge, but also in adapting to novel in-context information.
-Yet, the mechanisms underlying their in-context grounding remain unknown, especially in situations where in-context information contradicts factual knowledge embedded in the parameters.
-This is critical for retrieval-augmented generation methods, which enrich the context with up-to-date information, hoping that grounding can rectify the outdated parametric knowledge.
-In this study, we introduce Fakepedia, a counterfactual dataset designed to evaluate grounding abilities when the parametric knowledge clashes with the in-context information.
-We benchmark various LLMs with Fakepedia and discover that GPT-4-turbo has a strong preference for its parametric knowledge.
-Mistral-7B, on the contrary, is the model that most robustly chooses the grounded answer.
-Then, we conduct causal mediation analysis on LLM components when answering Fakepedia queries.
-We demonstrate that inspection of the computational graph alone can predict LLM grounding with 92.8\% accuracy, especially because few MLPs in the Transformer can predict non-grounded behavior.
+Large language models (LLMs) have an impressive ability to draw on novel information supplied in their context.
+Yet the mechanisms underlying this contextual grounding remain unknown, especially in situations where contextual information contradicts factual knowledge stored in the parameters, which LLMs also excel at recalling.
+Favoring the contextual information is critical for retrieval-augmented generation methods, which enrich the context with up-to-date information, hoping that grounding can rectify outdated or noisy stored knowledge.
+We present a novel method to study grounding abilities using Fakepedia, a novel dataset of counterfactual texts constructed to clash with a model's internal parametric knowledge.
+We benchmark various LLMs with Fakepedia and conduct a causal mediation analysis of LLM components when answering Fakepedia queries, based on our Masked Grouped Causal Tracing (MGCT) method.
+Through this analysis, we identify distinct computational patterns between grounded and ungrounded responses.
+We finally demonstrate that distinguishing grounded from ungrounded responses is achievable through computational analysis alone.
 Our results, together with existing findings about factual recall mechanisms, provide a coherent narrative of how grounding and factual recall mechanisms interact within LLMs.